 Institutional Animal Care and Use Committee (IACUC) support

-IRB support is an important library service at your disposal.
+Institutional Review Board (IRB) support is an important library service at your disposal.
 Research librarians are available to conduct literature searches and provide training sessions in the use of information resources.

 Instruction sessions can include cover basic or advanced literature searches, a general orientation on library resources and services or focus on a particular database or topic.

 There are study tables, carrels and study rooms throughout the library.
 These are available on a first-come, first-served basis.
 There are also 24 group study rooms: 16 on the second floor and 8 on the third.
 Study rooms may only be reserved by faculty.

 The Virginia Tidewater Consortium for Higher Education (VTC) serves as the major vehicle for regional cooperation among institutions of higher education and affiliated agencies.
 EVMS students, faculty and staff who want to borrow materials from VTC libraries need to visit the library circulation desk to obtain a VTC card.